Partial recovery and weak consistency in the non-uniform hypergraph Stochastic Block Model: Spectral norm concentration

 \end{theorem}

-Taking $M=2$, \Cref{eq:concentrateA} is the result for graph case obtained in \cite{feige2005spectral,lei2015consistency}.
-Result for uniform hypergraph is obtained in \cite{lee2020robust}.
-Note that $d$ is a fixed constant in our community detection problem, thus \Cref{eq:assumption_d} does not hold and \Cref{thm:concentration} cannot be directly applied.
-However, we can still prove a concentration bound for a regularized version of $\bA$, following the strategy of the proof for Theorem \ref{thm:concentration}. \begin{definition}[Regularized matrix] Given any $n\times n$ matrix $\bA$ and an index set $\cI$, let $\bA_{\cI}$ be the $n\times n$ matrix obtained from $\bA$ by zeroing out the rows and columns not indexed by $\cI$.
+The inequality \eqref{eqn:concentration_partial} can be reduced to the result for graph case obtained in \cite{Feige2005SpectralTA,Lei2015ConsistencyOS} by taking $\sL = \{2\}$.
+The result for a uniform hypergraph is obtained in \cite{Lee2020RobustHC}.
+Note that $d$ is a fixed constant in our community detection problem, thus the Assumption \ref{eqn:assumption_d_partial} does not hold and the inequality \eqref{thm:concentration_partial} cannot be directly applied.
+However, we can still prove a concentration bound for a regularized version of $\rmA$, following the same strategy of the proof for \Cref{thm:concentration_partial}. \begin{definition}[Regularized matrix] Given any $N \times N$ matrix $\rmA$ and an index set $\sI$, let $\rmA_{\sI}$ be the $N \times N$ matrix obtained from $\rmA$ by zeroing out the rows and columns not indexed by $\sI$.
 Namely,